ftmobsquad/.github/profile/README.md

 ## Contact

-If you'd like to discuss your project or learn more about how we can help your business, please get in touch with us:
+If you'd like to discuss your project or learn more about how we can help your business, please get in touch with us (tell them Odee sent you):

 https://fasttrackph.com/contact-us/